mynameisandresb/ECE569_Project/README.md

 ```

-README.md for running respective code bases is located in ./cuda and ./HOG-Feature
+# README.md for running respective code bases is located in ./cuda and ./HOG-Feature

-Make sure terminal is in either the cuda directory or the HOG-Feature directory to properly execute their README
+# Make sure terminal is in either the cuda directory or the HOG-Feature directory to properly execute their README

-Below code is if you want to run optimized versions only, follow these steps exactly
+# Below code is if you want to run optimized versions only, follow these steps exactly (must be on hpc if you want it to just work)

-Follow README in each directory however for more detailed instructions
+# Follow README in each directory however for more detailed instructions
 ```
 # Execute cuda kernels
 cd cuda